ccjmne/blog/content/posts/going-horizontal.md

 src/           Dockerfile   LICENSE            pnpm-lock.yaml  TODO
 ```

-   I've you've got a list of items begging to fit on a single page, you can lay
+   If your items are begging to fit on a single screenful of text, you can lay
 them out in a grid with `column`[^column]:

 [^column]: {{ cmd(name="column", repo = "https://github.com/util-linux/util-linux", package="core/x86_64/util-linux") }}